-Q68: Is the employer required to consider its contribution level for spouse and child coverage when determining affordability?
-Q69: May an employer use wellness incentives when determining affordability?
-Q70: May an employer use HRA contributions or flex credits when determining affordability?
-Q71: May an employer use HSA contributions when determining affordability?
-Q72: What is "minimum value" coverage?
-Q73: May an employer use wellness incentives when determining minimum value?
-Q74: May an employer use HRA contributions when determining minimum value?
-Q75: May an employer use HSA contributions when determining minimum value?
-Q76: What is the penalty for not offering affordable, minimum value coverage?
-Q77: Does the employer owe a penalty if the employee declines affordable, minimum value coverage offered by the employer and buys coverage through the Marketplace instead?
-21 Q78: Does the employer owe a penalty if the employer offers minimum essential coverage that is not affordable and minimum value coverage to an employee who would be eligible for premium tax credit/subsidy, but the employee chooses to enroll in the employer's plan? .
-Q79: Is it possible for an employee to qualify for a premium tax credit/subsidy even though his her employer offers affordable coverage?
-Q80: Must all plan options provide affordable, minimum value coverage?
-Q81: Are there special rules for multiemployer plans?
-21 Section 6 - Determining Which Full-Time Employees Must Be Offered Coverage to Avoid the No Offer and Inadequate Coverage Tests (Monthly Measurement Method) Q82: What is the monthly method?
-23 Q83: If an employer uses the monthly method, must it determine hours on a calendar month basis?
-23 Q84: How does an employer that uses the monthly (or weekly) method handle changes in 24 employment status?
-Q86: How does an employer that uses the monthly (or weekly) method handle breaks in serv Q87: Are there special rules for employees of educational institutions?
-Q88: Do the special rules for employees of educational institutions apply to employees who work directly for educational institutions, but whose work schedule is affected by the school year?
-25 Q89: Why would an employer choose to use the monthly or weekly method?
-26 Q90: If an employer chooses to use the monthly or weekly method, when does it start counting hours?
-26 Section 7 - Determining Which Full-Time Employees Must be Offered Coverage to Avoid he No Offer and Inadequate Coverage Tests (Look-Back Measurement Method).
-Q91: What is the look-back method?
-26 Q92: How does an employer use the measurement and stability period for existing employees ?
-26 Q93: When is an employee considered an ongoing employee?
-Q94: If the stability period must immediately follow the measurement period, how can an emp oyer determine who should be offered coverage and get the employee enrolled?
-Q95: How does an employer measure new employees who are expected to work full-time?
-Q96: How does an employer measure new employees who may or may not average 30 hours • week, or who are just hired for a season?
-Q97: What is a "variable-hour employee"?
+Q65: May an employer use wellness incentives when determining affordability?
+22 Q66: May an employer use HRA contributions or flex credits when determining affordability?
+22 Q67: May an employer use HSA contributions when determining affordability?
+23 Q68: What is "minimum value" coverage?
+23 Q69: May an employer use wellness incentives when determining minimum value?
+23 Q70: May an employer use HRA contributions when determining minimum value?
+23 Q71: May an employer use HSA contributions when determining minimum value?
+24 Q72: What is the penalty for not offering affordable, minimum value coverage?
+24 Q73: Does the employer owe a penalty if the employee declines affordable, minimum value coverage offe red by the employer and buys coverage through the Marketplace instead?
+24 Q74: Does the employer owe a penalty if the employer offers minimum essential coverage that is not afformation of the employer ordable and minimum value coverage to an employee who would be eligible for a premium tax credit/subsidy chooses to enroll in the employer's plan?
+Q75: Is it possible for an employee to qualify for a premium tax credit/subsidy even though the employer coverage?
+Q76: Must all plan options provide affordable, minimum value coverage?
+25 Q77: Are there special rules for multiemployer plans?
+25 Section 6 - Determining Which Full-Time Employees Must Be Offered Coverage to Avoid the No Offer and I Tests (Monthly Measurement Method) Q78: What is the monthly method?
+25 Q79: If an employer uses the monthly method, must it determine hours on a calendar month basis?
+26 Q80: How does an employer that uses the monthly (or weekly) method handle changes in employment s status?26 Q81: How does an employer that uses the monthly (or weekly) method handle leaves of absence?
+27 Q82: How does an employer that uses the monthly (or weekly) method handle breaks in service?
+27 Q83: Are there special rules for employees of educational institutions?
+28 Q84: Do the special rules for employees of educational institutions apply to employees who do not work directly for educational institutions, but whose work schedule is affected by the school year?
+28 Q85: Why would an employer choose to use the monthly or weekly method?
+28 Section 7 - Determining Which Full-Time Employees Must be Offered Coverage to Avoid the No Offer and I Tests (Look-Back Measurement Method) Q86: What is the look-back method?
+29 Q87: How does an employer use the measurement and stability period for existing employees?
+29 Q88: When is an employee considered an ongoing employee?
+31 Q89: If the stability period must immediately follow the measurement period, how can an employer det ermine who should be offered coverage and get the employee enrolled?
+31 Q90: How does an employer measure new employees who are expected to work full-time?
+32 Q91: How does an employer measure new employees who may or may not average 30 hours per week, o for a season?
+Q92: What is a "variable-hour employee"?
+Q93: What is a "seasonal employee"?
+Q94: Are there special rules for employees of temporary staffing firms?
+Q95: How does an employer determine if a new seasonal or variable-hour employee is full-time?
+34